A first degree with at least an upper second class honours, or an equivalent qualification.

 Months of entry

-The MA in Comparative Literature offers students the opportunity to study, in comparative perspective, in the original language or in translation, as appropriate, a range of national and regional literatures from around the world written in European languages taught in the School.
-In offering literatures in French, German, Dutch, Spanish, Portuguese, Russian and Serbian/Croatian from Europe, the Americas and Africa, this programme provides one of the most comprehensive comparative literature coverages in the UK and allows students to put together an individual programme of comparative literature study, drawing on the expertise available in the School, to reflect their own current research interests and future research trajectories.
-The course is designed both as an independent scheme of study and as preparation for students who may wish to proceed to research for PhD.
-The taught MA programme offers an introduction to advanced study in key areas of comparative literature, combining close study of texts with wider theoretical and cultural contexts, advancing knowledge and research skills.
+This MA offers students the opportunity to study, in comparative perspective, in the original language or in translation as appropriate, a range of national and regional literatures from around the world written in European languages taught in the School of Modern Languages and Cultures.
+In offering literatures in French, German, Dutch, Spanish, Portuguese, Russian and Serbian/Croatian from Europe, the Americas and Africa, this programme provides one of the most comprehensive comparative literature coverages in the UK.
+Uniquely students are also given the opportunity to acquire skills in literary translation and the crirical management of such translations by opting for modules from the MA in Translation Studies and partaking in the activities of the School's Centre for Translation and Comparative Cultural Studies.
+The availability of optional modules allows students to put together an individual programme of comparative literature study, drawing on the expertise available in the School, to reflect their own current research interests and future research trajectories.

 Qualification and course duration